Martinsos/opal/README.md

 # Opal

+**This work has been supported in part by Croatian Science Fundation under the project UIP-11-2013-7353**

 Opal (ex Swimd) is SIMD C/C++ library for massive optimal sequence alignment.
 Opal is implemented mainly by Rognes's "Faster Smith-Waterman database searches with inter-sequence SIMD parallelisation".
 Main difference is that Opal offers support for AVX2 and 4 alignment modes instead of just Smith-Waterman.